Small Claims Mediation Program

 Mediators sometimes meet separately with the parties.
 The mediator will explain this process, known as a caucus, at the beginning of the mediation.
 All discussions in the mediation are kept strictly confidential.
 The mediator will help you and the person you have the disagreement with generate options that may lead to possible solutions.
 This leads to the productive, positive negotiations stage of mediation, and agreements are frequently drafted.

-Unlike trials which take place in courtrooms that are open to the public, mediations in this program are held in private conference rooms on the fourth floor of the courthouse.
+Unlike trials which take place in courtrooms that are open to the public, mediations in this program are held in private conference rooms on the fourth floor of the Ada County Courthouse.

 How Do I Prepare for Mediation?

-In addition to organizing your evidence, you may want to write a brief detailed account of your perspective of the dispute.
-It may also be helpful to ask yourself the following questions:
+In addition to organizing your evidence, you may want to write a brief, detailed account of your perspective of the dispute.

 - What do I really want to happen as a result of this claim?